 The Best Detergent For Goose Down Products

-Last Updated on March 30, 2023
+Last Updated on July 20, 2024

-The average person uses whatever detergent they have at home, like Tide, Gain, Arm & Hammer, etc. And while common detergents like these will clean your goose down pillows and comforters, they actually do more harm than good.
+The average person uses whatever detergent they have at home, like Tide, Gain, Arm & Hammer, etc. And while common detergents like these will clean your white goose down pillows and comforters, they actually do more harm than good.

 The problem is that they clean a little too much.